 Other residential property developments in the country include the following (according to PropertyPro.ng):

 - 4 Bourdillon – a 25-storey twin towers that is set to become the tallest residential building on the shores of Lagos.
-Located in one of Ikoyi´s most prestigious location, Bourdillon Road, Infinite Towers is set to offer 41 units of duplex flats and duplex penthouses.
-The development is expected to be ready for occupancy this year.
+Located in one of Ikoyi’s most prestigious location, Bourdillon Road, Infinite Towers is set to offer 41 units of duplex flats and duplex penthouses.
+A four-bedroom apartment costs around US$2.35 million.

 - The Benmonte – a 20-floor luxury residential development located at 40 Bourdillon Road in Ikoyi, Lagos, offering a mix of apartments, duplexes and penhouses.

 - Overlook Condominiums – a luxury American style condominium development situated between the prominent Ikoyi Club Golf Course and the Lagos Polo Club.
 It comprises of 31 luxury condos, including 2 and 3 bedroom flats and 3 bedroom duplexes.

 - Seattle Court – a 6-storey prime residential waterfront development in the diplomatic enclave of Walter Carrington, Victoria Island.
 The development offers 24 luxury apartments.